Our prosecution guidelines

 - misuse of revenue held in trust, such as PAYE, GST, Student Loan deductions, and employee KiwiSaver contributions

-- failure to make deductions required by law, e.g. PAYE
+- failure to make deductions required by law, e.g. PAYE or child support

 - false refund/deduction/rebate claims against the Commissioner